 - 2 cloves fresh garlic minced

-- 1 tbsp fresh ginger grated or minced
+- 1 tablespoon fresh ginger grated or minced

 - 1 cup water